brunch/brunch/readme.md

 Create a new project by

     brunch new

+To get started easily, brunch ships with a small express app.
+To install express into your local directory use

+    npm install express

 Then you can start the file watcher.
 It will compile your .coffee, .styl and .eco files on the fly after every change so you don't have to do it manually.